“You’re not healthy, unless your sleep is healthy.” (Dr. William C. Dement, 1928 – 2020, American pioneer of Sleep Medicine).

-Good Sleep Health is defined with six dimensions.
+Good Sleep Health is defined by the following six dimensions:

-So, using an acronym, looking down the list, R U S A T E D ?
+So, using an acronym, and looking down the list, RU SATED ?

 Can you tick each of the above sleep health dimensions with a ‘yes’?